Cherreads

 The night I turned eighteen, my pack decided I was disposable.

-My dress clung too tight, too thin, like someone wanted to remind me that I didn't belong here anymore.
+To remind me I didn't belong here anymore.

-Or maybe that I was about to be given away.
+that I was about to be given away.

 I lifted my chin anyway.